-The Application for Admission and official transcripts will be held until the student registers to take classes or until three years have expired.
-A student who has not taken a graduate course and whose application exceeds the three-year limit will be required to reapply, arrange to have official transcripts sent to the College and pay the application fee again.
+The Application for Admission and official transcripts will be held until the student registers to take classes or until two years have expired.
+A student who has not taken a graduate course and whose application exceeds the two-year limit will be required to reapply, arrange to have official transcripts sent to the College and pay the application fee again.

-Program Specific Application Requirements Biomedical Science (M.S.)
+Program-Specific Application Requirements Biomedical Science (M.S.)

 Applicants will be accepted into the program based on selection criteria that include undergraduate coursework, grade point average, area of research interest and experience.
-In addition, an essay that discusses the student's matriculation intent and desire to complete the M.S. degree in Biomedical Science as well as the relatedness of her or his work experience and future goals is required.
+Undergraduate coursework required includes: microbiology, organic chemistry, pre-Calculus, upper level genetics (equivalent to Hood's BIOL 316) and cell biology (equivalent to Hood's BIOL 339).
+In addition, an essay that discusses the student's matriculation intent and desire to complete the M.S. degree in Biomedical Science as well as the relatedness of her or his work experience and future goals is required